Smoke Control in buildings with atria

 Balcony extract: The complexity of compartment extract may be reduced if smoke is allowed to flow into a balcony section from one of a number of rooms and extracted from under the balcony.

-Atrium extract: The simplest and most common system, this allows smoke to spill into the atrium and be extracted from under the roof.
+Atria extract: The simplest and most common system, this allows smoke to spill into the atria and be extracted from under the roof.
 There are practical limitations on the clear height that can be achieved.

-Temperature control: For a fully glazed atrium, a temperature control smoke ventilation system in the atrium can limit smoke temperatures to avoid glass failure, thus protecting occupants of other rooms.
+Temperature control: For a fully glazed atria, a temperature control smoke ventilation system in the atrium can limit smoke temperatures to avoid glass failure, thus protecting occupants of other rooms.